-Heavy duty door closer is usually used in commercial places such as fast food restaurants, hotels and even in buildings.
-In fact, some of heavy duty door closer are designed to be mounted universally, which means both left and right side of your door which is quite convenient.
+A heavy-duty door closer is usually used in commercial places such as fast-food restaurants, hotels and even in buildings.
+In fact, some of the heavy-duty door closers is designed to be mounted universally, which means both left and right side of your door which is quite convenient.

 How to choose a door closer

-In order to choose the right door closer for your doors at home, you need to list down your condition on a piece of paper such as; do you want an hydraulic, concealed door closer etc.
+In order to choose the right door closer for your doors at home, you need to list down your condition on a piece of paper such as; do you want a hydraulic, concealed door closer, etc.

 But to give you an idea and classification of a door closer you can see them all below: